University Scholarships And Grants

 All applicants will be considered for a Panther Fund Merit Scholarship.
 Academic, or merit scholarships, are based on an applicant's academic performance in high school (weighted GPA plus standardized test scores) and are determined at the time of admission.
 These scholarships are available to all domestic (U.S.) students, whether in-state or out-of-state.
 Panther Fund Merit Scholarship awards range in value but may cover up to 50% of tuition, regardless of financial need.

-NCSSS high school graduates are guaranteed a minimum 50% tuition Panther Fund Scholarship if they are admitted and enroll full-time.
+NCSSS high school graduates are eligible for a minimum Panther Fund Scholarship for 50% of tuition if they are admitted and enroll full-time.
 Students must meet the minimum merit scholarship requirements and submit a complete admission application indicating attendance at an NCSSS high school.

 Participation in certain extracurricular programs makes you eligible for the following add-on scholarships.

-Current members of an official high school FIRST Robotics or Vex Robotics team will be awarded an additional $2,500 Panther Fund Scholarship per year if they are admitted and enroll full-time.
-Students must meet the minimum merit scholarship requirements, submit a letter from their FIRST team adviser verifying participation during the year of application prior to their admission to the university, and complete the admission and financial aid process by May 1st of their senior year in high school.
+Current members of an official high school FIRST Robotics or Vex Robotics team will be awarded an additional $2,500 Panther Fund Scholarship per year if they are admitted and enroll full-time. a.
+Students must meet the minimum merit scholarship requirements, submit a submit a letter from their FIRST team adviser verifying participation during the year of application prior to their admission to the university, and complete the admission and financial aid process by May 1st of their senior year in high school.

-Any new first-year student who has either earned the rank of Eagle Scout or achieved the Girl Scout Gold Award, and is accepted as a full-time undergraduate at Florida Tech’s Melbourne campus is guaranteed an additional scholarship of $2,500 Panther Fund Scholarship per year.
-Students must meet the minimum merit scholarship requirements and have a complete admission application, including a copy of the certificate verifying their achievement prior to their admission to the university, and complete the admissions process by February 1 of the year immediately preceding your first semester.
+Any new first-year student who has either earned the rank of Eagle Scout or achieved the Girl Scout Gold Award, and is accepted as a full-time undergraduate at Florida Tech’s Melbourne campus is guaranteed an additional scholarship of $2,500 Panther Fund Scholarship per year. b.
+Students must meet the minimum merit scholarship requirements, submit a copy of the certificate verifying their achievement prior to their admission to the university, and complete the admissions process by February 1 of the year immediately preceding your first semester.